-- 2. In the event of extraordinary circumstances or injury. - Fillers required during the Games due to medical or any other unforeseen occurrence will normally be found by the Host, unless the P/T affected is able to fill the position from one of its own nonparticipants.
-If the fill is found by the Host in the midst of the Games, then no registration fee is to be levied against the individual filling in.
+A Filler is a replacement in the event of extraordinary circumstances or injury.

+- Fillers required during the Games due to medical or any other unforeseen occurrence will normally be found by the Host, unless the P/T affected can fill the position from one of its own non-participants. - If the fill is found by the Host during the Games, then no registration fee is to be levied against the individual filling in.